Impeachment in the Philippines: Fourth Republic

+Fifth Republic

 President Corazon Aquino was accused by lawmakers in 1988 of graft and violating the Constitution.
-The charges were rejected the following month due to lack of evidence.
+The charges were rejected by Congress the following month due to lack of evidence.

-President Joseph Estrada was accused of bribery, graft and corruption, betrayal of public trust, and culpable violation of the Constitution during the impeachment of 2000, to determine the accusations, the House of Representatives choose 11 members to act as prosecutors with the Senate as the impeachment court and the senators as judges.
-On November 13, 2000, then-House Speaker Manny Villar sent the articles of impeachment to the Senate for the impeachment trial.
+President Joseph Estrada was accused of bribery, graft and corruption, betrayal of public trust, and culpable violation of the Constitution.
+In the formal proceedings, the House of Representatives choose 11 members to act as prosecutors while the Senate would be required to have entire membership sit in as impeachment judges.
+On November 13, 2000, then-House Speaker Manny Villar sent the articles of impeachment to the Senate for the impeachment trial following a successful motion in the lower chamber.

 The impeachment trial started on December 7, 2000, which was presided by then-Chief Justice Hilario Davide, Jr. but was aborted on January 16, 2001, after the House private prosecutors walked out from the impeachment proceedings, to protest against the perceived dictatorial tendency of the eleven senator-judges, who supported President Estrada.
 The walkout led to Second EDSA Revolution and the downfall of President Estrada.

-President Gloria Macapagal Arroyo was accused in 2005, 2006, 2007 and 2008 impeachment complaints for different imputations, specially attempting lying, cheating and stealing during 2004 presidential election against opposition candidate Fernando Poe, Jr. However all impeachment cases were failed due to absence of one third vote from the members of Congress.
+President Gloria Macapagal Arroyo faced multiple impeachment complaints in 2005, 2006, 2007, and 2008 for different accusations such as lying, cheating, and stealing during 2004 presidential election against opposition candidate Fernando Poe, Jr. among other charges.
+However, all impeachment cases failed due to absence of one third vote from the members of Congress.